cun83/EKRAN/README.md

 ## Get the bot

-To have the Bot join your Discord server simply click [here](https://discordapp.com/oauth2/authorize?client_id=396040373652291592&scope=bot).
+To have the Bot join your Discord server simply click here **EDIT cun83: upstream's bot link removed, this fork's bot is not available for public consumption at this time.**

 ### Donations:
 If you want to support my work or just leave a little thanks, I'd appreciate a small donation towards my coffee fund :-)